MartianH/node-amqp-simple-connection-manager/README.md

   Note that `this` inside the setup function will the returned ChannelWrapper.
   The ChannelWrapper has a special `context` member you can use to store arbitrary data in.
-- `options.json` - if true, then ChannelWrapper assumes all messages passed to `publish()` and `sendToQueue()` are plain JSON objects.
-These will be encoded automatically before being sent.
-- `options.confirm` - if true (default), the created channel will be a ConfirmChannel
 - `options.publishTimeout` - a default timeout for messages published to this channel.

 ### AmqpConnectionManager#isConnected()